PaulBGD/dom/README.md

 ## Examples

-Adding 2 DOM elements, then using Stream.js to find ones with a certain class
+Adding 2 DOM elements, then using Stream.js to find ones with a certain class:

 ```javascript
 var text = dom$('p.text');